James Terry Roach: Trial and sentencing

 On December 13, 1977, upon the advice of his lawyer, Roach pleaded guilty to two counts of murder, criminal sexual conduct, kidnapping, and robbery.
-He was convicted of the rape and murder of a fourteen-year-old girl and the murder of her seventeen-year-old boyfriend.
 Evidence presented at the trial showed that Roach was mentally handicapped, with an I.Q. between 75 and 80 and that he was probably suffering from Huntington's Chorea.
 Moreover, the sentencing judge found that Roach was under the influence of Shaw when the crimes were committed.
 Despite these mitigating factors, the sentencing judge declared that the death penalty was warranted in this case.

+On February 17, 1978, Roach pleaded no contest to murder, rape, and conspiracy in the slaying of Betty Swank and was sentenced to life in prison plus 40 years.

 Roach's sentence was upheld on appeal by the South Carolina Supreme Court.
 Several attempts to seek review of the case or to bring a petition of habeas corpus were unsuccessful.
 The US Supreme Court declined to grant him certiorari.
 Pleas for legal reconsideration came from the United Nations, international figures, and former president Jimmy Carter.

-Governor Richard Riley denied clemency.
+In a final plea the day before the execution, one of Roach's lawyers, David I. Bruck, told the governor that the state already bore the stigma of the execution of 14-year-old George Stinney over 40 years ago.
+However, Governor Richard Riley ultimately refused to grant clemency to Roach.